MPAS-Dev/compass/docs/design_docs/compass_package.rst

 begin to incorporate it into code (except perhaps as a separate prototype).

 Even so, some design choices can be made with future support for Parsl in mind.
-Each step of a testcase will be required to provide full paths to its input and output files so that, in the future, Parsl can determine dependencies between testcases and their steps using these files and control execution accordingly.
+Each step of a test case will be required to provide full paths to its input and output files so that, in the future, Parsl can determine dependencies between test cases and their steps using these files and control execution accordingly.
 This will be the only method for determining dependencies, so steps will have to be accurate in providing their inputs and outputs to avoid errors, race conditions, or unnecessary blocking.
-Testcases with an testing suite and steps within a testcase will also need to be ordered in such a way that outputs of a "prerequisite" step are always defined before the inputs of any subsequent steps that need them as inputs.
-In the future, this should allow ``compass`` to associate each input file with a so-called Parsl ``DataFuture``, which will allow each step of a testcase to run only all of its input files are available.
+Test cases with an testing suite and steps within a test case will also need to be ordered in such a way that outputs of a "prerequisite" step are always defined before the inputs of any subsequent steps that need them as inputs.
+In the future, this should allow ``compass`` to associate each input file with a so-called Parsl ``DataFuture``, which will allow each step of a test case to run only all of its input files are available.

 This design solution will be fleshed out further in a separate document at a later date.

-Design solution: Resolution can be a testcase parameter
+Design solution: Resolution can be a test case parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/04